 1.1.
-The Analytical Credit Rating Agency (Joint-Stock Company), hereinafter referred to as ACRA, shall ensure full, accurate, timely and clear to all investors and Credit Rating users disclosure of all relevant information pertaining to Credit Ratings, in accordance with the requirements of Federal Law No. 222-FZ dated July 13, 2015 “‘On Activity of Credit Rating Agencies in the Russian Federation, On Amending Article 76.1 of the Federal Law ‘On the Central Bank of the Russian Federation (Bank of Russia)’ and Recognizing Null and Void Certain Provisions of Legislative Acts of the Russian Federation”, statutory regulations of the Bank of Russia, as well as the ACRA’s Code of Ethics and Professional Conduct.
+The Analytical Credit Rating Agency (Joint-Stock Company), hereinafter referred to as ACRA, shall ensure full, accurate, timely and clear to all investors and Credit Rating users disclosure of all relevant information pertaining to Credit Ratings, in accordance with the requirements of Federal Law No. 222-FZ dated July 13, 2015 “‘On Activity of Credit Rating Agencies in the Russian Federation, On Amending Article 76.1 of the Federal Law ‘On the Central Bank of the Russian Federation (Bank of Russia)’ and Recognizing Null and Void Certain Provisions of Legislative Acts of the Russian Federation” (hereinafter, the Law on rating agencies), statutory regulations of the Bank of Russia, as well as the ACRA’s Code of Ethics and Professional Conduct.

 2.1.
 ACRA — Analytical Credit Rating Agency (Joint-Stock Company).

 2.2.
 Analytical Unit — a set of ACRA’s business units performing mainly Rating Analysis.

 2.3.
 Appeal — a reasoned disagreement by a Rated Entity (external appeal) or by a member of the Rating Committee (internal appeal) with a decision taken by the Rating Committee.